 Lexington BBQ Sauce from the Source

-While the whole hog barbecue methods of Eastern Carolina have been largely unchanged since the 1800s, different variations emerged in the Piedmont region of the state by World War I. As it did, more and more tomato ketchup – or something akin to it – crept into the sauce.
+While the whole hog barbecue methods of Eastern Carolina have been largely unchanged since the 1800s, different variations emerged in the N.C.
+Piedmont by World War I. As they did, more and more tomato ketchup – or something akin to it – crept into the sauce.

 Mass production of American-style ketchup could be a culprit, and the deep German heritage of the region’s population probably had a role, too.
-A taste for sweet and sour German favorites combined with a preference for cooking fatty pork shoulders – and ultimately, Lexington barbecue was born.
+A taste for sweet and sour German favorites combined with a preference for cooking fatty pork shoulders.
+Ultimately, Lexington BBQ was born.

 A Gift of Lexington BBQ

-The Lexington BBQ recipes have the most wear, even though I should know the mix by heart at this point.
+The Lexington BBQ recipes for sauce and slaw have the most wear.
+Even though I should know the mix by heart at this point, I always enjoy taking a peek.

 First and foremost, the Lexington BBQ sauce – but if you are at the barbecue joint, it is called dip.